-Here’s everything you need to know about Honour…
+Read on for everything you need to know about Honour.

 When is Honour on TV?

-Filming began in September 2019.
-Although the drama was expected in late April 2020, Honour is now expected to air in Autumn 2020.
+Filming began in September 2019, and the drama was originally expected to air in late April 2020.

 What is ITV’s Honour about?